Opuntia: Culture

 The prickly pear cactus has been used for centuries both as a food source and a natural fence that keeps in livestock and marks the boundaries of family lands.
 They are resilient and often grow back following removal.

 The 1975–1988 version of the emblem of Malta also featured a prickly pear, along with a traditional dgħajsa, a shovel and pitchfork, and the rising sun.

+The prickly pear is the official plant of Texas by legislation from 1995.

 The cactus lends its name to a song by British jazz/classical group Portico Quartet.
 The song "My Rival", on the album Gaucho by the American jazz-pop group Steely Dan begins with the words, "The wind was driving in my face/The smell of prickly pear."

 In the fall of 1961, Cuba had its troops plant a 8 mi barrier of Opuntia cactus along the northeastern section of the 28 km fence surrounding the Guantanamo Bay Naval Base to stop Cubans from escaping Cuba to take refuge in the United States.
 This was dubbed the "Cactus Curtain", an allusion to Europe's Iron Curtain and the Bamboo Curtain in East Asia.

 Uruguayan-born footballer Bruno Fornaroli is nicknamed prickly pear due to his sometimes spiky hairstyles.